- Information & Resources

 In a protracted case, the college will take interim measures and make reasonable accommodations to protect the complainant.

 The evidentiary standard used in resolving the complaint will be a “preponderance of the evidence,” which means that the investigation finds that sexual misconduct or violence more likely than not occurred.
-In the event of a crime or for obtaining and/or enforcing a no-contact order or an order of protection or restraining order, alleged victims are encouraged to contact the Brookdale Police Department.
-The department has the responsibility to engage local law enforcement to investigate and/or handle preservation of evidence.
+In the event of a crime or for obtaining and/or enforcing a no-contact order or an order of protection or restraining order, alleged victims are encouraged to contact the Sheriff’s Office on campus 732-224-2222.

 Written notice of the outcome of the complaint will be issued to the complainant and the alleged perpetrator concurrently.
 The notice will include any substantiated findings and appeal procedures.

-More detailed information can be found in Brookdale’s Student Code of Conduct and Disciplinary Appeal Procedure, which is disseminated to students each semester, and Brookdale’s Code of Conduct and Non-Discrimination Policy, which is disseminated to employees each year.
+More detailed information can be found in Brookdale’s Student Code of Conduct and Disciplinary Appeal Procedure, which is disseminated to students each semester, and Brookdale’s Code of Ethics and the Equal Opportunity and Non-Discrimination Policy, which is disseminated to employees each year.

 While the College encourages the alleged victim to report the incident to local or campus law enforcement to access all of the legal protections available, there is NO requirement to do so.
 Filing a report does necessarily require a victim to prosecute the crime.

-College employees receiving reports of incidents of sexual misconduct or sexual violence must submit the information to the Title IX Officer or the Manager of Diversity, Inclusion, and Compliance.
+College employees receiving reports of incidents of sexual misconduct or sexual violence must submit the information to the Title IX Officer or the Manager of Diversity, Equity, and Engagement.
 Counselors are required to adhere to N.J.A.C 13:34-8.3 regarding “Confidentiality” and may be exempt from reporting the crime if functioning within the scope of his/her license or certification.

 If the victim wishes to pursue a complaint, the substance and outcome are to remain confidential and will only be shared with the alleged perpetrator, complainant, and those directly involved in the investigation.
 Any violation of the confidentiality of the substance and/or outcome will be subject to disciplinary action.